rachelbaker/Font-Awesome-WordPress-Plugin/readme.txt

 === Font Awesome Icons ===
-Contributors: rachelbaker
+Contributors: rachelbaker, BFTrick, Taylor4484, tommarshall, rscarvalho

 Tags: icons, font-awesome, font icon, UI, icon font, bootstrap Requires at least: 3.0
 Tested up to: 3.6 beta2
-Stable tag: 3.1
+Stable tag: 3.2.1
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Enables easy use of the Font Awesome icon font set from within WordPress.
-Icons can be inserted using either HTML or a shortcode.
+Icons can be inserted using either HTML, shortcode, or a built-in TinyMCE plugin.

 == Description ==

-Font Awesome is a pictographic font set of 302 icons.
+Font Awesome is a pictographic font set of 361 icons.
 The icons are infinitely scalable and screen reader compatible.

-A full list of the 302 Font Awesome icons is available: [http://f.cl.ly/items/413S2v2c2O2S3F3H3O0G/FontAwesomeIconsCheatsheet.pdf](FontAwesomeIconsCheatsheet.pdf)
+A full list of the 361 Font Awesome icons is available: [FontAwesomeIconsCheatsheet.pdf](http://f.cl.ly/items/2e1b3q3g081M173m070I/FontAwesomeIconsCheatsheet.pdf)

-To use any of the Font Awesome icons on your WordPress site you have two options:
+To use any of the Font Awesome icons on your WordPress site you have three options:

-__HTML Option__
+__HTML__

 All code examples on the Font Awesome site apply: [http://fontawesome.io/examples/](http://fontawesome.io/examples/)